 Here, the first emission cycle directly connects the CAR coupled states, whereas the second cycle additionally includes a spin-flip process.
 Thus, the peak closer to $\varepsilon_{eB}=-3\Delta_Z$ is larger and broader.
 The separation between the two peaks is approximately given by $\xi$, since the corresponding anticrossings have a distance of $\Delta\varepsilon_{eB}\approx\xi$.

+Comparing the large ($|t|\geq|\xi|$) and small ($|t|<|\xi|$) tunneling regimes, we observe that the latter constitutes the most difficult regime to resolve all four sharp peaks.
+We can understand this observation by differentiating the roles played by $\xi$ and $t$.
+While $\xi$ represents an energy difference between the unoccupied and occupied nonlocal fermion level, $t$ is the tunneling amplitude between QD electrons and the nonlocal fermion.
+Thus, cross-correlation peaks, emerging at resonance (when the CAR or ECT condition is fulfilled), decrease as $|t|^2/|\xi|$ when detuning the QD levels from resonance.
+This occurs because $\xi$ increases the energy cost for virtually occupying the nonlocal fermion.
+As a result, discerning resonances is more challenging (easier) when $|t|<|\xi| ~(|t|\geq|\xi|)$, because it gives rise to sharper (broader) peaks.

-In reality, the finite size of the TSC also allows for non-local tunnel couplings between QDs and MBSs on opposite sides \cite{Prada2017,Schuray2017,Clarke2017}.
-For the discussed regime of overlapping MBSs, experimental data from Ref.~\cite{Deng2018} demonstrates, that the ratio between the non-local and local tunneling amplitudes is small, yielding no qualitative differences compared to the case without non-local couplings.
+In reality, the finite size of the TSC also allows for nonlocal tunnel couplings between QDs and MBSs on opposite sides \cite{Prada2017,Schuray2017,Clarke2017}.
+For the discussed regime of overlapping MBSs, experimental data from Ref.~\cite{Deng2018} demonstrates, that the ratio between the nonlocal and local tunneling amplitudes is small, yielding no qualitative differences compared to the case without nonlocal couplings.
 Note that a higher ratio could potentially lead to the emergence of additional resonance peaks, which could be erroneously associated with trivial states, see more details in App.~\ref{app:MBSnl}.

-Now we perturb the system to check the robustness of the non-local cross-correlations spectroscopy by adding a constant rate of uncorrelated particles.
-The presence of additional uncorrelated particles modifies the cross-correlation signal as local emission events are not limited to the resonance condition between the QD levels and the condensate, but they are present for all QD energies $\varepsilon_{eD}$.
-Furthermore, ECT processes are enhanced, since uncorrelated particles can tunnel between the QDs via the MBSs when the energy levels are aligned, i.e. $\varepsilon_{eA}+\sigma\Delta_Z=\varepsilon_{eB}+\sigma'\Delta_Z$.
-Note that the constant rate changes the parity of the system and that it needs to be small ($\Gamma_{\rm cont}\ll|t_{D\sigma}/\hbar|$), such that the system stays coherent.
+Now we perturb the system to check the robustness of the nonlocal cross-correlations spectroscopy by adding a constant rate of uncorrelated quasiparticles.
+The presence of additional uncorrelated quasiparticles modifies the cross-correlation signal as local emission events are not limited to the resonance condition between the QD levels and the condensate, but they are present for all QD energies $\varepsilon_{eD}$.
+Furthermore, ECT processes are enhanced, since uncorrelated quasiparticles can tunnel between the QDs via the MBSs when the energy levels are aligned, i.e. $\varepsilon_{eA}+\sigma\Delta_Z=\varepsilon_{eB}+\sigma'\Delta_Z$.
+Note that the constant rate changes the parity of the system and that it needs to be small ($\Gamma_{\rm qp}\ll|t_{D\sigma}/\hbar|$), such that the system stays coherent.